 To explore the harbour at a slower pace, rent a kayak or take a guided tour.
-With Sydney Harbour Kayaks at Spit Bridge, Mosman, paddle around Middle Harbour, past cliffs and stunning homes.
+Sydney Harbour Kayaks at Spit Bridge, Mosman, offer tours around Middle Harbour, past cliffs and stunning homes.
 Your guide will regale you with the harbour’s military history, shipwrecks and notable characters.

 For thrills in Western Sydney, battle Olympic-size rapids at the Penrith Whitewater Stadium.
 The nearby Nepean River is great for paddling, too.
 Kayaks and SUPs are available for hire from Horizon Line, or take a guided tour on the river which flows into the Hawkesbury River near Yarramundi.

 Snorkelling, Diving and Underwater Activities

 The clarity of the water along the Sydney coastline makes it perfect for snorkelling and diving.
 Dive Centre Manly offers snorkelling tours, dive courses and guided dives.
 Sydney Underwater Scooter Tours has a guided tour of Gordons Bay.

 There are surf beaches all along the coast, including National Surfing Reserves at Bondi, Cronulla, Maroubra, Manly and North Narrabeen.
 If you want to learn to surf or hone your skills, lessons are available at a number of beaches, from Let’s Go Surfing, Manly Surf School and Chix Surf School.

 For harbour sailing, join the crew of Explore Sailing in Darling Harbour and experience the billowing sails of a former America’s Cup yacht.
 Or hire a skipper and a yacht from EastSail, in Rushcutters Bay, and explore one of the world’s finest natural harbours and drop anchor in a secluded bay for lunch.